sslab-gatech/Rudra-Artifacts/README.md

 [[rust-lang/rust#81425](https://github.com/rust-lang/rust/issues/81425)]

-## Validating Evaluation on crates.io Packages (XX human-minutes + XX compute-hours)
+## Validating Rudra's precision on crates.io Packages (XX human-minutes + XX compute-hours)

 First, download `rudra_runner_home-cached.tar.gz` from TODO and unpack it to `$RUDRA_RUNNER_HOME`.
 Then, you can run Rudra on all crates published on crates.io with the following command.